10 Questions Brokers Should Ask Shippers

 Find out what other shipping locations exist at the company.
-This way, even if you can’t break into the account with this particular shipping manager, you may be able to strategize a solution for another lane at a later date.
-You can ask for contacts later on when you know more about the company landscape.
+Even if you can’t break into the account with this particular shipping manager, you may be able to strategize a solution for another lane.

 10. How long is typical detention at your docks?

-Overall, it’s a smart strategy to use your knowledge of the industry and your lanes to get a shipper on the phone, then use your listening skills to find the sweet spot for getting your foot in the door.
+It’s a smart strategy to use your knowledge of the industry and your lanes to get a shipper on the phone, then listen to find the sweet spot for getting your foot in the door.
 Great brokers that focus on building relationships over the long term, as opposed to making a quick buck, will win the best shipping partners every time.

 Truckstop RMIS Carrier helps you quickly and accurately qualify carriers, minimizing your risk of fraudulent activity to keep you, and your reputation, safe.
 Get daily status updates, change notifications, and carrier directory sourcing tools to save you time and protect your business.